-The founders, Mark Levine and Michael Dubin, believed that men would want regular shipments of shaving supplies at a cheaper price than what Gillette and other large companies offered.
+The founders, Mark Levine and Michael Dubin, believed that men would want regular shipments of shaving supplies at a cheaper price than what Gillette and other large companies offer.
 They outsourced the product manufacturing, outsourced the distribution and fulfillment, and focused on marketing, design, and customer service.
 Sound familiar?
 Yep, it’s nearly the same approach that FBA Sellers take when launching and scaling their products!

 In fact, Amazon makes it even easier than the path that the Dollar Shave Club took, because the second that you have an active listing on Amazon, you automatically have millions of potential customers that you can compete for.
-Selling on Amazon immediately solves two major challenges for ecommerce entrepreneurs: finding customers, and scaling the business.
+Selling on Amazon immediately solves two major challenges for e-commerce entrepreneurs: finding customers, and scaling the business.

-There are three key takeaways from the success of Dollar Shave Club that I think applies to you as an Amazon seller, ecommerce entrepreneur, and digital marketer.
+There are three key takeaways from the success of Dollar Shave Club that I think applies to you as an Amazon seller, e-commerce entrepreneur, and digital marketer.

 Know Your Customer

 Dollar Shave Club blasted onto the scene with a witty and hilarious explainer video.
 Sure, the video checks off all of the informational basics of what Dollar Shave Club is—a simple subscription for shaving products.
 But the video said much more, in the style, humor, and direction of the video.
-I know that a bunch of my friends and family sent the video to me, because they knew that I would love it (or maybe it was their subtle hint that they wanted me to shave more 😉 ).
+I know that a bunch of my friends and family sent the video to me because they knew that I would love it (or maybe it was their subtle hint that they wanted me to shave more 😉 ).

-I am right in the demographic that Dollar Shave Club is targeting, and their video, and overall marketing, is spot on.
-To me it seems authentic, relatable, and different.
+I am right in the demographic that Dollar Shave Club is targeting, and their video and overall marketing is spot on.
+To me, it seems authentic, relatable, and different.
 It is a brand that I want to associate with.

-You are probably not selling men’s grooming products, but the takeaway is still relevant: you need to understand your target audience inside-out, and communicate in a way that they understand implicitly.
+You are probably not selling men’s grooming products, but the takeaway is still relevant: you need to understand your target audience inside-out and communicate in a way that they understand implicitly.

 Private Label Products can be a dime a dozen (literally!).
 There may not be a lot that differentiates your product from alternatives.
-Do you really think that one six blade razor is that different from another six blade razor?
+Do you really think that one six-blade razor is that different from another six-blade razor?
 It isn’t that different, trust me.
 But the branding, the packaging, the experience, is what is the differentiating factor.